 About the Staff

-Rachel Libman is Head of Programs and Outreach at the Neuberger Holocaust Education Centre, UJA Federation of Greater Toronto.
-Her role includes curatorial and museum work; managing the website, communications and media; and planning public programs, including the annual Holocaust Education Week.
+Rachel Libman is Manager, Public Programs, at the Neuberger Holocaust Education Centre, UJA Federation of Greater Toronto.
+Her role focuses on planning public programs, including the annual Holocaust Education Week, and includes web, curatorial and museum work.
 Keenly interested in museums, memorials and culture, Rachel has focused on programming for young professionals both in her career and as a volunteer.
 Rachel has a Masters in History and a Masters in Museum Studies from the University of Toronto and is on the Board of Governors at Shaarei Shomayim Congregation.

 Mary Siklos is Manager of Operations at the Neuberger Centre.
 She started as the Centre’s Administrative Assistant in September 2000 and has worked on such major projects as the annual Yom Hashoah V’Hagvurah community commemoration and Holocaust Education Week.
 She developed and maintained the Centre’s Bar/Bat Mitzvah of Remembrance program, working with over 400 students over the span of 10 years.
 Mary has completed her Masters in European Literature and Languages from Eotvos Lorand Humanities University of Budapest (Hungary) in 1981.
 She immigrated to Canada in 1986 and has worked in the Toronto Jewish community since.